 Routinely posted and distributed on campus to provide timely warning regarding the occurrence of crime on campus.
 Crime Alerts/Notices are typically employed when a crime or crimes present a significant personal safety concern, and/or when a crime trend is detected.

 The Student Right to Know and Campus Security Act of 1990 was initiated by Howard and Connie Clery after their daughter Jeanne was tragically murdered at Lehigh University in 1986.
 Amendments to this act in 1998 renamed it in memory of Jeanne Clery.
 The Clery Act, as it is now known, has numerous compliance requirements which apply to all public and private post secondary educational institutions participating in federal student aid programs.
-Among the requirements stipulated by the Clery Act is the production of an "annual security report."
-The For The Record report is produced at the beginning of each academic year in compliance with this requirement.
+Among the requirements stipulated by the Clery Act is the production of an "Annual Security & Fire Safety Report."

 Issues included in this report are: crime reporting, annual crime statistics, crime prevention efforts and student judicial policy and procedure.